ogghst/grownode/docs/tutorials/get_started/grownode_get_started_ubuntu_1804_2004/ubuntu1804_2004_advanced.md

-# How to get started with Grownode on Ubuntu 18.04 and 20.04
+# How to get started with Grownode on Ubuntu 18.04 and 20.04 - Advanced version

 > Updated on January 18, 2022